 Shifting to an online payment system can be complex; picking the right payment technology partner can help make this transition seamless.

 Are EFT payments right for my business?

 The 5 questions to ask yourself to see if EFT payments will work for you:

 - Does your business currently require recurring payments?

-- Does a major proportion of your customers currently pay by paper cheques?
+- Do your customers currently pay by paper cheques?

-- Does a significant proportion of your customers currently pay by credit card?
+- Is there a significant proportion of your customers currently pay by credit card?

-- Do the fees for EFT processing save you money compared to credit card fees?
+- Would the processing fees for EFT save you money compared to credit card fees?

-- Would you be able to convert your credit-card-using customers to pay by EFT instead?
+- Could you convert your credit-card-using customers to pay by EFT instead?